 Shortened we have “funding agreement means any agreement for the performance of work funded in whole or in part by the federal government.”
 Put the definitions of funding agreement and subject invention together, and one sees that subject inventions are those arising in a given “work”–regardless of whether one can show that federal funds were specifically used to make the invention.
 That’s the necessary implication of “in whole or in part” used to modify “performance of work” rather than “invention made.”
 In Bayh-Dole, it is not that an invention is funded in whole or in part, or even as Reagan has it, a patent (which makes no sense, or silly sense)–rather, it is that the work is the thing that is funded in whole or in part.
 “Under a funding agreement” then means for Bayh-Dole “in work funded at least in part by the federal government.”
 The invention could arise anywhere in that work–so long as some part of the work is funded by the federal government.
 The invention does not have to be funded at all with federal funding–it is enough that the work in which the invention has arisen is funded at least in part by the federal government.

 This is a huge difference.
-In the Reagan policy, one looks to see whether federal funds were expended in making a given invention.
-In Bayh-Dole, one looks to see whether the invention has been made in a project for which the federal government has provided at least some funding, even if the invention was not made with the use of any federal funds at all.
-Instance: contractor recognizes that an area of research is ripe for invention and moves that work to a non-federal budget.
-The invention therefore is not made with federal funding, but clearly is made within the project that has received federal support.
-Bayh-Dole protects against such practices.
+In the Reagan policy, one looks to see whether federal funds were expended in making a given patent, er, perhaps invention.
+In Bayh-Dole, one looks to see whether an invention has been made in a project for which the federal government has provided at least some funding to the project, even if the invention was not made with the direct use of any federal funds at all.
+Instance: a federal contractor recognizes that an area of federally funded research is ripe for invention and moves that work to a non-federal budget.
+An invention arising in that shifted work, therefore, would not be made with federal funding, but would be made within the project that has received federal support.
+Bayh-Dole protects against such practices (see 37 CFR 401.1 for the convoluted guidance).
 Reagan’s policy does not.
-But perhaps there is no matter in the difference, as Reagan’s policy stipulates that contractors may keep what they want to keep, and if Reagan’s policy doesn’t claim something only to release it to contractors, then contractors can keep that unclaimed stuff, too.
+But perhaps there is no matter in the difference, as Reagan’s policy stipulates that contractors may keep what they want to keep unless federal statute says they can’t, and if Reagan’s policy doesn’t claim something only to release it to contractors, then contractors can keep that unclaimed stuff, too.